webxos/macroslow/NVIDIA/CUDA/README.md

 ## 🌌 Introduction to NVIDIA CUDA in Model Context Protocol Systems with Quantum Parallel Processing

 Welcome to the **NVIDIA CUDA Hardware Integration Guide** for building high-performance Model Context Protocol (MCP) systems, with a focus on quantum parallel processing and leveraging multiple Large Language Models (LLMs).
-This 10-page guide, brought to you by the **WebXOS Research Group** under the **PROJECT DUNES 2048-AES** framework, is designed for developers, researchers, and data scientists aiming to harness NVIDIA CUDA hardware for advanced AI and quantum simulation workloads.
+This 10-page guide, brought to you by the **WebXOS Research Group** under the **MACROSLOW** framework, is designed for developers, researchers, and data scientists aiming to harness NVIDIA CUDA hardware for advanced AI and quantum simulation workloads.
 This guide aligns with the **MAML (Markdown as Medium Language)** protocol, ensuring structured, executable, and quantum-resistant documentation. ✨

 In this first page, we introduce the integration of NVIDIA CUDA with MCP systems, emphasizing quantum parallel processing and the orchestration of four LLMs for quantum simulations.
 This guide assumes familiarity with CUDA, Python, and basic quantum computing concepts, but we’ll provide clear examples and configurations to get you started.